‘The Bachelor’ Fans React After Matt James Is Announced As ABC’s Leading Man Over Mike Johnson

 In a departure from the rose-filled reality show’s usual casting cycle, James has never appeared on a previous season of The Bachelorette.
 Instead, he is the best friend of Brown’s runner-up, Tyler Cameron, and was recently announced as a suitor for Clare Crawley’s upcoming season of the dating franchise.

-In comments to ABC’s Bachelor announcement, fans were confused, with some asking who James is.
+In comments to ABC’s announcement, fans were confused, with some asking who James was.
 Others felt Johnson, who works as a portfolio manager and is an Air Force veteran, was robbed.

 “Congrats.
-But would have much rather seen [Mike Johnson],” one fan wrote in the comments.
+But would have much rather seen [Mike Johnson],” one fan wrote.

-“How can you play Mike like that,” another added with the hashtag #mikeforbachelor.
+“How can you play Mike like that,” added another, with the hashtag “mikeforbachelor.”

 “Seriously!
-I don’t understand what the issue with Mike is,” a third fan wrote.
+I don’t understand what the issue with Mike is,” a third comment read.

-“Again, [Mike Johnson] got the shaft by the show and [ABC],” another wrote.
+“Again, [Mike Johnson] got the shaft by the show and [ABC],” remarked a fourth.

-The casting news comes after years of controversy over The Bachelor’s lack of diversity when it comes to casting leads.
+The Bachelor has faced years of controversy about its lack of diversity for its leads.
 Rachel Lindsay, the only black Bachelorette ever cast on the show, has been vocal about the fact that a black Bachelor star is long overdue.
 The leading lady even threatened to stop working with the franchise if changes weren’t made.

-Earlier this week, Lindsay told Entertainment Tonight that while she feels Johnson was the perfect choice for The Bachelor after his stint on Brown’s Bachelorette, producers told there was a reason why Peter Weber was cast as The Bachelor instead of him last season.
-Lindsay said she wasn’t given a “specific” reason why Mike didn’t get the role, but she added she did not think it was due to race.
+Earlier this week, Lindsay told Entertainment Tonight that while she feels Johnson was the perfect choice for The Bachelor after his stint on Brown’s season, producers told her there was a reason Peter Weber was cast as The Bachelor instead of Johnson last season.
+Lindsay said she wasn’t given a “specific” reason why he didn’t get the role, but she added she did not think it was due to race.

 “They do all kinds of background checks and vet things out.
 I have no idea what the reason was, but they have it.
 I’m told they have a reason,” Lindsay said.
 The Bachelorette star also noted that Johnson is still single.